scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ![:scale 100%](images/azure-loves-terraform.png)

 ???
-**"Microsoft has invested significant resources to ensure that Azure users have a first-class experience when using Terraform to provision on Azure.
+**Microsoft has invested significant resources to ensure that Azure users have a first-class experience when using Terraform to provision on Azure.
 Your friendly Microsoft solutions architect is happy to support you if you choose to use Terraform, especially if you are adopting a multi-cloud strategy.
 Terraform is even built right into Azure CloudShell.
-You can use Terraform with zero setup, right from your web browser."**
+You can use Terraform with zero setup, right from your web browser.**

 ---
 Name: Why-Terraform-on-Azure